Urinary Incontinence: Lack of Bladder Control in Dogs

 "Lack of bladder control in spayed female dogs is common.
 It is believed that a decrease in estrogen levels in the body caused the incontinence."

-The following are symptoms of lack of bladder control in dogs you should keep watch for if you think your fur-baby is going through this:
+The following are symptoms of lack of bladder control in dogs you should keep watch for if you think your dog is going through this:

 For lack of bladder control in dogs, it can be caused by a lot of factors.
 It can be because of: